eduvpn/documentation/REDUNDANT_PORTAL.md

 # Introduction

-**NOTE**: THIS IS A WORK IN PROGRESS!
-IF YOU WANT TO DEPLOY THIS, PLEASE CONTACT US AND WE'LL GO THROUGH IT TOGETHER AND UPDATE THE DOCUMENTATION AS WE GO!
+Setting up a redundant portal is one part of making the VPN service "High Available".
+The other is running multiple VPN nodes.
+A complete overview of the options can be found [here](HA.md).

 In order to make the "Controller / Portal" redundant we have to go through a few steps:

-1. Install the portal on >= 1 systems;
+1. Install the controller/portal on >= 1 systems
-2. Obtain credentials for a remote database cluster;
+2. Obtain credentials for a remote database cluster
-3. Configure the database;
+3. Configure the database
-4. Synchronize the configuration between;
+4. Synchronize the configuration between the portals
-5. Setup memcache;
+5. Setup memcache
+6. Setup keepalived

+We'll walk you through all steps in the rest of this document.

 # Installation